younesbelkada/younesbelkada.github.io/content/posts/imitation_learning.md

 lightgallery: true
 ---

 Here is my attempt to explain the notions and intuitions behind *Imitation Learning* with the best of my knowledge.
-Credits to this very nice [blog](https://smartlabai.medium.com/a-brief-overview-of-imitation-learning-8a8a75c44a9c) where I have learned most of the thigs that I have understood about the concept, and to this [website](https://www.stateofdigital.com/we-need-to-write-for-robots-until-they-read-like-people-why-our-industry-needs-technical-content-creators/) for the image above.
+Credits to this very nice [blog](https://smartlabai.medium.com/a-brief-overview-of-imitation-learning-8a8a75c44a9c) where I have learned most of the things that I have understood about the concept, and to this [website](https://www.stateofdigital.com/we-need-to-write-for-robots-until-they-read-like-people-why-our-industry-needs-technical-content-creators/) for the image above.
 Now let's directly dive in.

 ### 1. Brief intuitions

 {{< image src="/images/posts/imitation_learning_1.png" caption="In Reinforcement Learning, you learn to make good sequence of decisions" height="400" width="400" title="Source: http://web.stanford.edu/class/cs234/slides/lecture1.pdf">}}

-The field of Reinforcement Learning is an area of machine learning where an *intelligent* agent interacts with an environement in order to learn a policy (i.e. a set of *rules*) that maximizes the rewards given by the environement.
+The field of Reinforcement Learning is an area of machine learning where an *intelligent* agent interacts with an environment in order to learn a policy (i.e. a set of *rules*) that maximizes the rewards given by the environment.
 More details can be found on the [course notes](https://younesbelkada.github.io/notes/rl1/) that I have took on the Reinforcement Learning class that I am currently following.

 #### 1.1 How to find the best policy in RL?